inductiva/inductiva/docs-sources/openfoam/run-occDrivAerStaticMesh/sections/section1.md

 # Prerequisites
-Before running the OpenFOAM simulation, ensure all the necessary files are correctly set up.
-This guide will walk you through the preparation process.
+Before running the OpenFOAM simulation, make sure all required files are properly set up.
+This section will walk you through the preparation steps.

 Let’s get started!

-## Download the Simulation File
+## Download the Simulation Files
-Download the motorBike example [here](https://develop.openfoam.com/committees/hpc/-/tree/9e0480e778e0c5168b97b8177cc3ece3fb3dc496/incompressible/simpleFoam/occDrivAerStaticMesh) and place it in your working directory under a folder named `openfoam-occDrivAerStaticMesh/`.
+Download the case [here](https://develop.openfoam.com/committees/hpc/-/tree/9e0480e778e0c5168b97b8177cc3ece3fb3dc496/incompressible/simpleFoam/occDrivAerStaticMesh) and place it in your working directory under a folder named `openfoam-occDrivAerStaticMesh/`.

 Your directory structure should look like this: